BCLibraries/burns-exhibits/content/GMH-jesuit-victorian-poet/family.md

            side="left" %}}

 The third child after Gerard and Cyril, Arthur was baptized in water from the River Jordan.
 The children’s 1863 walking tour or Shanklin on the Isle of Wight was the subject of many of their sketches.
 Gerard chronicles that experience in his journal: “The sea is brilliantly coloured and always calm, bathing delightful, horses and boats to be obtained, walks wild and beautiful, sketches charming, walking tours and excursions, poetic downs, the lovely Chine, fine cliffs, everything….”
 While Arthur’s sketches are conventional, Gerard’s show a strong Ruskinian and Turneresque inclination, drawing mostly to capture or inscape nature.
 You might wish to consult Arthur’s two pieces, *A Gully at Rathwaite 20 August. ’75,* part of the Burns Collection, or *Type of Beauty,* housed in Cambridge, England.
 Arthur was made an associate member of the Royal Society of Painters in Water-Colour in 1877, and a full member in 1896.
-The exhibit has one picture of Grace, the eighth of the nine children, and her older sister Kate, who worked closely and communicated regularly with Bridges during his editorial work on the 1918 first edition of the poems.
+Grace, the eighth of the nine children, and her older sister Kate, worked closely and communicated regularly with Bridges during his editorial work on the 1918 first edition of the poems.
 Everard was the last sibling, whose marriage in 1887 occasioned Gerard’s wedding gift of a poem, “Epithalamion.”
 The two shared a mutual interest in Millais.
 Last in the collection deserving notice is the darling little Gertrude Frederica, the youngest of three children of Thomas Marsland, Manley’s brother, along with a similar childhood photo of her brother, Clement.